Amarnath510/SpringBoot_Basic/README.md

-# Setting up a simple Srping Boot application
+# Setting up a simple Spring Boot application
 Here we are will setup two microservices in two different ways.
 1. IntelliJ (Pricing)
 2. Spring Initializr (Search)